You’d be forgiven for thinking that a bidet is a foreign, unnecessary object only found in European countries or the depths of Asia.

 Even the most basic bidet attachments have self-cleaning wands that rinse themselves with water before and after use.
 Modern electric bidet toilet seats go even further and use technologies such as UV sanitation to clean the toilet bowl.

 Other hygiene features you can find in bidet toilet seats include air deodorizers and antimicrobial plastics.
 Many also come with quick-release hinges so you can easily take the bidet off and clean the underneath.

 Other types of bidet, like the stand-alone bidet or handheld bidets don’t come with these self-cleaning functions, so they require slightly more effort to keep clean.

 Bidet manufacturers recommend using a mild antibacterial soap and a soft cloth to clean your bidet.

-Vinegar is a really good natural disinfectant, so add a splash of this to your cloth if you want some extra cleaning power.
+Vinegar is an excellent natural disinfectant, so add a splash of this to your cloth if you want some extra cleaning power.

-About once a year, if you have a bidet seat or attachment, it’s advisable to take the whole seat off and clean underneath it.
-Also, if the wands aren’t self cleaning these should be removed and rinsed once a month.
+If you have a bidet seat or attachment, it’s advisable to take the whole thing off and clean underneath it once per year.
+Also, if the wands aren’t self-cleaning, the advice is to clean them once a month.